 Our die bonding solutions are predestined for the assembly of LED products, sensors, MEMS, VCSEL diodes and power semiconductors.
-Die sizes down to 200 µm from wafer, chip-on-chip and chip-on-wafer applications belong to our scope of service.
+Die sizes down to 200 µm from wafer, chip-on-chip and chip-on-wafer applications belong to our range of service.

 Further information die bonding machines: